Masters of Evil: Baron Helmut Zemo's Masters of Evil

-Baron Helmut Zemo formed the fourth version of the Masters of Evil from over a dozen villains, consisting of Absorbing Man, Blackout, Black Mamba, Fixer, Goliath, Grey Gargoyle, Mister Hyde, Moonstone, Screaming Mimi, Tiger Shark, Titania, Whirlwind, the Wrecking Crew (Bulldozer, Piledriver, Thunderball and Wrecker), and Yellowjacket, created with the goal of obtaining vengeance on Captain America and overwhelming the Avengers with sheer raw power, whereas others had attempted to match the current line-up.
-The villains storm Avengers Mansion in a multi-issue storyline titled "Avengers Under Siege".
-During this time, Hercules was beaten into a coma by Goliath, Hyde, and the Wrecking Crew.
+Baron Helmut Zemo forms the fourth version of the Masters of Evil from over a dozen villains, consisting of Absorbing Man, Blackout, Black Mamba, Fixer, Goliath, Grey Gargoyle, Mister Hyde, Moonstone, Screaming Mimi, Tiger Shark, Titania, Whirlwind, the Wrecking Crew (Bulldozer, Piledriver, Thunderball and Wrecker), and Yellowjacket, created with the goal of obtaining vengeance on Captain America and overwhelming the Avengers with sheer power.
+The villains storm Avengers Mansion and beat Hercules into a coma.